 George F. Maynard III, Vice President of Institutional Advancement, joined Greenville Health System in 2003.
 Maynard is responsible for generating philanthropic revenue in support of the health system’s strategic plan, Child Advocacy and Safe Kids Upstate™.

-Before joining GHS, Maynard served as a philanthropy consultant to many not-for-profit organizations and as president of the Orlando Health Foundation in Florida.
+Before joining Prisma Health, Maynard served as a philanthropy consultant to many not-for-profit organizations and as president of the Orlando Health Foundation in Florida.

 Maynard is a Fellow in the Association for Healthcare Philanthropy (AHP) and, in 2007, received the Harold J. “Si” Seymour award for distinguished service to AHP and the field of philanthropy.
 He earned a bachelor’s degree in sociology from the University of Mississippi and a master’s degree in social work administration from the University of Tennessee.